 - 1 Tablespoon MCT Oil see link below

 - 1 Tablespoon butter pastured; or ghee or coconut oil (Use coconut oil for AIP.)

 - 1 Tablespoon gelatin sustainably-sourced, see link below

 - 1 inch nub fresh ginger , cut into several pieces (washed but unpeeled)

 - 1/8 teaspoon turmeric ground, or use saffron 15 threads (which are lovely and balance hormones; see link below)

 - 1/8 teaspoon black pepper about 15 grinds of freshly ground black pepper (optional for AIP)

-Measure in: MCT oil, butter, ginger, honey or maple syrup, cinnamon, turmeric or saffron, and black pepper.
+- Measure in: MCT oil, butter, ginger, sweetener, cinnamon, turmeric or saffron, and black pepper.